 Super Sailor Mars looked around frantically and called out to her fellow Senshi, “Is everyone okay?”

 She heard affirmations all around her when Sailor Moon took the reigns.
 She summoned her Eternal Tiare and assumed leadership.

 “Alright, we all know where the site is so let’s circle it.
 Mercury?”

 “Don’t worry Sailor Moon,” assured Mercury while tapping the side of her visor, “I’ve got it.”

 As she looked on to where Jupiter was originally standing Mercury noticed something take form.
 “Something’s there, at the eruption site.
-It’s large with an unknown shape.
+It’s medium sized with an unknown shape.
 Be ready.”